17 Frida Kahlo Paintings You Should Know in 2024

 Frida Kahlo paintings are so famous that critics have coined the phrase, “Fridamania.”
 And it makes sense.
 Frida Kahlo paintings are just as revolutionary today as they were throughout the 1930s, 40s and 50s.
 While she achieved some success during her lifetime, her posthumous legacy has been even more triumphant.

-Along with the Warhol paintings and the Pollock paintings of the 20th century, Frida Kahlo paintings are cherished and revered by millions.
+Along with the Warhol paintings and the Pollock paintings of the 20th century, Frida Kahlo paintings are cherished and revered by millions, making her one of the most famous painters.
 In an era where others were so quick to categorize the works of independent artists as impressionist paintings, surreal paintings, and so on, Kahlo’s brutal, but honest portrayal of selfhood solidified her legacy as an artist to transcend labels.

 So if you're asking, what is one of Frida Kahlo's famous paintings?
 This list will share 17 Frida Kahlo paintings you have to see.